 for victory.
 Instead, we get involved

-too carelessly and we do not fight to
+too carelessly and we dont fight to

-victory, and maybe that is why we are
+victory, and maybe thats why were

 standing here today debating the consequence